Ceci07/metagenome_assembly/README.md

 - StaPH-B container builds: https://github.com/StaPH-B/docker-builds
 - BioContainers: https://biocontainers.pro

-This pipeline was used for the shotgun metagenomic data analysis of the Salazar C. et al (2026) manuscript:
+This workflow was used for the shotgun metagenomic data analysis of the Salazar C. et al (2026) manuscript:

 ###### AI-assisted development disclosure
 Generative AI tool (OpenAI ChatGPT, GPT5.6-Sol model), was used to assist with initial code scaffolding, documentation drafting, English-language editing, and troubleshooting during development of this repository.
 Human maintainer selected the scientific methods and parameters, reviewed and revised all AI-assisted outputs, and are responsible for validation, software behavior, interpretation, and any remaining errors.
 AI tools are not authors or accountable contributors.

-## Disclaimer: This pipeline is provided “as is,” without warranties or guarantees of any kind.
+## Disclaimer: This workflow is provided “as is,” without warranties or guarantees of any kind.
 Users are responsible for reviewing, validating, and testing the workflow before using it for research or any other purpose.